XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 > Random acquisition unless stated otherwise.

-### Can I recover disassembled T-dolls?

-> Go to Index, then their Index page then Recover, which will need cores.

-@ Visual

 ### Is there a repository of all dolls currently in the game?

 > [CN Wiki.](http://www.gfwiki.org/w/%E9%A6%96%E9%A1%B5)